readthedocs/blog/read-the-docs-is-hiring.rst

 * Manage backups of our databases
 * Manage usage of our web and build machines, keeping them up to date and within capacity
+* Build new infrastructure and help us scale the existing machines
 * Be included in an On Call rotation

 Tech Used: